Where To Buy

 Response: Same balanced but smooth response edge to edge as the regular Fiend that’s comfortable in and out of the park.

 Comfort: Both models are comfortable right out of the box for me.
 I really like the feel of the est boot under the foot.
 It really conforms to your foot and it rocks back and forth easier than the standard Fiend.
-However it doesn’t have the shock absorption that the regular Fiend has so it’s more about your personal preference of feel vs shock absorption.
+However, it doesn’t have the shock absorption that the regular Fiend has so it’s more about your personal preference of feel vs shock absorption.

 Heel Hold: With the added speed lace for just around the ankle there is better heel hold that’s more in line with focus boa boots.
 It also doesn’t have that over crank foot numbing feel that BOA’s can cause.
-So if you have had heel lift problems problems with Burton boots in the past but liked everything else about them then these are a really solid choice.
-I think if Burton had made this a speed lace with the extra speed lace in the ankle it would of been one of the most desired boots in their line.
+So if you have had heel lift problems with Burton boots in the past but liked everything else about them then these are a really solid choice.
+I think if Burton had made this a speed lace with the extra speed lace in the ankle it would have been one of the most desired boots in their line.

 Flex Retention: This fully articulating cuff retains it’s flex really well but the liner and spine do break down over time.
 You still get a good 100 days out of them and they don’t ever go all noodle on you.

 Shock Absorption: It’s missing the shock absorption that the regular Fiend has but you get an auto cant which relieves stress on your joints from the wide angle stance you have for snowboarding.
 It’s not like a canted binding.
 It’s a normal sole when standing straight up and down and when hiking.
-Instead it just rolls to the inside easier than a normal boot would.
-There is also less tread than the regular fiend that doesn’t last as long but it also allows you to feel the shock absorbent material work a little easier at slower speeds and with smaller impact.
+Instead, it just rolls to the inside easier than a normal boot would.
+There is also less tread than the regular fiend that doesn’t last as long but it also allows you to feel the shock absorbent material work a little easier at slower speeds and with a smaller impact.
 If I could just take the extra shock absorption of the Fiend and add it to the Fiend LTD this would be a perfect fit.